 But before you go on, first, your Sony Xperia must have its bootloader unlocked.
 Although unlocking a smartphone’s bootloader is not recommended by OEMs.
 But, if your device bootloader is not unlocked, you can’t possibly run a manual firmware update.

 Since an Android geek or an advanced user will love to have full access to all files, folders, and settings of his/her device, for Sony devices, you must unlock the bootloader, which is the first step.
-Once you unlock the bootloader on Xperia you can now carry out administrative actions on the device, which includes rooting the Sony Xperia smartphone, flash a new firmware or ROM to the Sony device as well as run other admin actions associated with the system kernel.
+Once you unlock the bootloader on Xperia you can now carry out administrative actions on the device, which include rooting the Sony Xperia smartphone, flashing new firmware or ROM to the Sony device as well as running other admin actions associated with the system kernel.